 The extent of the impact of the Company's information systems for transitioning to IFRS has been determined.
-The adoption of IFRS will have an impact on the Company's information systems, particularly in the consolidation process.
-The Company is in the process of obtaining proposals from third parties to assist with the implementation of required modifications to ensure an efficient conversion to IFRS.
+The adoption of IFRS will have an impact on the Company's information systems and the Company is in the process of evaluating proposals received from third parties to assist with implementing modifications to ensure an efficient conversion to IFRS.